tomphp/hal-client/README.md

 Installation
 ------------

+**This library is currently in an early development stage.
+Many things are subject to change**

 ```
 $ composer require tomphp/hal-client
 ```

-### Stability

-This library is currently in an early, experimental development phase.
-There are many missing features and the architecture may well change.
-These architecture changes may change the types of objects being returned but will not make any changes to the public interface (although they might expand in) during version "0.1".

-Therefore, if you wish to use this, set the composer requirement to version "~0.1" and stick the using only the methods in the example below.

 Example
 -------